kyonifer/silveran-reader/README.md

 ## Design Goals

-- First-class support for reading ebooks with synced audio narration (readalong books)
+- First-class support for reading ebooks with synced audio narration (readaloud books)
 - Native look and feel, especially on desktop (macOS only currently)
 - Support full integration into a [storyteller server](https://storyteller-platform.gitlab.io/storyteller/), including progress sync
 - Support usage as a standalone desktop app